optyfr/JRomManager/README.md

 - Translated to English and French
 - Software List support
 - Filtering functionalities (clone, chds, systems list, display mode, cabinet type, driver status, ...)
+- Optional Separate Dest dir between Roms and CHDs
+- Dat manager with stats and mame update check (if imported from mame)

 ## Short Term Planned Features
-- Better Dat Managing (with gui)
-- Optional Separate Dest dir between Roms and CHDs
 - Samples support (with separate Dest dir that may be eventually a subdir of Roms dir)
 - More Filtering functionalities (categories, samples, ...)